 In 2004, the National Association of Pediatric Nurse Practitioners expanded the scope of practice of the PNP to include the provision of care to acute, chronic and critically ill children and developed a specific certification exam.

 Credentials and Certification

-Graduates, who entered the program as RNs, are eligible to sit for examination for the applicable certification, and eligible for prescriptive authority in all 50 states, with restrictions as specified by each state.
+Graduates, who entered the specialty as RNs, are eligible to sit for examination for the applicable certification, and eligible for prescriptive authority in all 50 states, with restrictions as specified by each state.
 Visit Credentialing and Certification for specific information.

 Functions Performed by the Pediatric Nurse Practitioner

 In addition to general functions performed by the Advanced Practice Nurse, the Pediatric Nurse Practitioner may also provide these functions.